Steak and Tomatoes

 • 1/2 pound okra or other vegetables, optional (see TIPS)

-STEAKS Place an oven-safe skillet (for simplicity, let’s call it Skillet One) in the oven and preheat oven to 300F.
-Rub the steaks with oil, a little spice rub, then wet the tops with a splash of red wine vinegar.
+STEAKS Place an oven-safe skillet (for simplicity, let’s call it Skillet One) in the oven and heat the oven to 300F/150C.

 Heat the bacon grease in a second skillet (that would be Skillet Two) on medium high, drop in the steaks to sear without moving for 2-3 minutes, putting a little burn (see TIPS) on the outside.
-Turn over and sear the other side.
+Turn the steaks over and sear the other side.

-Transfer the meat to Skillet One and finish cooking in the oven, until the internal temperature reaches 120F.
-(How long will that take?
-"Awhile" says my Culinary Co-Conspirator who's usually in charge of the meat.
-Me, I use an electronic thermometer to avoid undercooking or overcooking.)
-When it does, turn off the oven and let the meat rest while continuing.
+How long will that take?
+"Awhile" says my Culinary Co-Conspirator who's usually in charge of the meat and usually gets it right.
+Me, I use a digital meat thermometer (affiliate link) to avoid undercooking or overcooking every single time.
+Either way, once the temperature is reached, turn off the oven but leave the meat inside, letting the meat rest while continuing.

 SWEET & SOUR SAUCE While the steaks cook, mix all the ingredients in a small bowl.